pgdogdev/docs/docs/features/load-balancer/manual-routing.md

 ## Parameters

-Startup parameters are connection-specific settings that are typically set on connection creation to configure database behavior.
-For example, this is how ORMs and web frameworks control settings like `application_name`, `work_mem`, `statement_timeout` and many others.
+Parameters are connection-specific settings that can be set on connection creation to configure database behavior.
+For example, this is how ORMs and web frameworks control settings like `application_name`, `statement_timeout` and many others.

-The Postgres protocol doesn't have any restrictions on parameter names or values, and PgDog can choose to forward those settings to Postgres (or not).
+The Postgres protocol doesn't have any restrictions on parameter names or values, and PgDog has access to them at connection creation.

-PgDog has two parameters that control which database is used for all queries on a client connection:
+The following two parameters allow you to control which database is used for all queries on a client connection:

 | Parameter | Description |
 |-|-|